kencormack/pistar-lastqso/README.md

 ## Maidenhead Grid Square Lookups for US Callsigns (All Modes)
 If a callsign is determined to be one issued by the United States Federal Communications Commission (FCC), a query is sent to the remote server at **callook.info**, to determine the Maidenhead Grid Square location of the callsign.
 The Grid Square, once retrieved, is cached locally to prevent multiple appearances by a given callsign resulting in needless, already-satisfied queries to the remote server.
 The Grid Square location is displayed in parenthesis, directly following the QTH data described above.
 Because this feature relies on queries to a remote server, and could potentially introduce lag due to network connectivity or other issues, this feature is disabled, by default.
 To enable Maidenhead Grid Square lookups for US callsigns, use the "-g|--grid" commandline option, as described in the Help Text, below.

 *Occasionally, the remote **callook.info** server may return "Unknown", null, or other unexpected result.
 This can happen when **callook.info** is unable to determine the latitude/longitude necessary to generate the Maidenhead location.
 These negative results ("Unknown") are not cached.
-When the remote issues are corrected, proper Grid Square responses will resume.
-Already cached data persists across pistar-lastqso sessions if the hotspot is not rebooted, but is cleared upon reboot.*
+When the remote issues are corrected, proper Grid Square responses will resume.*

 - **[Section Links](https://github.com/kencormack/pistar-lastqso#contents)**
 - **[Back to Files](https://github.com/kencormack/pistar-lastqso)**